Do You Need All Those Meds? How To Talk To Your Doctor About Cutting Back

 If a doctor suggests a new medication, Rorvig recommends checking the Beers list, a publication of the American Geriatrics Society that lists the medications that are potentially inappropriate for most older adults.

 Farrell recommends turning to your pharmacist for advice about the potential for drug interactions and adverse symptoms.
-They can also help you prepare questions for your doctor, and inform decisions about which drugs might be good to eliminate.
+They can also help you prepare questions for your doctor and inform decisions about which drugs might be good to eliminate.
 "I think something that's a bit unique to pharmacists is that we're trained to identify the side effects of drugs," she says.

 See a geriatrician